Music (MUS)

 MUS 10355 Guitar Ensemble Group with Private Lesson (0 Credit Hours)

 (Class times arranged by students' schedules) Includes both a weekly half hour private lesson and 50 minute ensemble class.
 Each student would have to have permission from the instructor to enroll.
-Contact Stephen Miller at smiller2@nd.edu.
+Contact Stephen John at smiller2@nd.edu.
 Classes focus on ensemble playing of classical and jazz arrangements.
 Students must be able to read standard notation on the guitar and have equivalent studies to Guitar II.
 Those enrolled will be placed in an ensemble class of four or more students and a private ½ hour lesson.
 All class and lesson times are arranged around each student's academic schedule that they submit upon enrolling.
-To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/lessons-ensembles/lessons/.
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.
 A six-string acoustic guitar or classical guitar is required.
 An evening performance will be scheduled at the end of each semester.
 For those who want one-on-one instruction and ensemble playing as an outlet to better develop skills like timing and to expand fretboard abilities and musicianship.

 Course may be repeated.